Stowe House: Gardens and park

 Described by historian Christopher Hussey as the "outstanding monument to English landscape gardening", the gardens and parkland of Stowe are Grade I listed.
 The gardens were developed by several generations of the Temple and Grenville families.
-From the 1710s to the 1740s, leading garden designers were employed by Richard Temple, 1st Viscount Cobham, these included Charles Bridgeman, James Gibbs, William Kent and Capability Brown, as well as architect Sir John Vanburgh.
+From the 1710s to the 1740s, leading garden designers were employed by Richard Temple, 1st Viscount Cobham, these included Charles Bridgeman, James Gibbs, William Kent and Capability Brown, as well as architect Sir John Vanbrugh.
 After Viscount Cobham's death, his nephew Richard Grenville-Temple, 2nd Earl Temple, inherited and he began a programme of naturalisation in the parkland, altering the formation of lakes and woodland, as well as moving monuments to new locations.

 The park and gardens saw 213,721 visitors during 2020/21.

 The Temple-Grenville family

-John Temple was the first member of the family to serve as High Sheriff of Buckinghamshire and also Justice of the Peace.
+John Temple was the first member of the family to serve as high sheriff of Buckinghamshire and also justice of the peace.
 Sir Thomas Temple first purchased a knighthood in 1603 from James I then purchased from the same monarch the baronetcy in 1611.
 He was the first member of the family to serve as a member of parliament in 1588–1589.
 Sir Peter Temple was a supporter of Oliver Cromwell and served as a colonel in the parliamentary army during the English Civil War.